 In this segment of the Structured Interview, the assessors ask candidates a series of targeted questions to elicit examples from candidates' own experiences in specific areas.
 The questions are designed to assess a range of dimensions determined through a documented job analysis to be linked to successful performance as a Foreign Service Officer.
-Candidates will be shown a document listing the dimensions assessed during this portion of the interview, with two questions listed under each dimension.
-Candidates will have time to select the questions they wish to discuss for each dimension (one question for each dimension) and to prepare their responses.
+Assessors will display on-screen a series of slides with two questions for each dimension assessed during this portion of the interview.
+Candidates will have time to select which question they wish to discuss for each dimension (one question for each dimension) and to prepare their responses.
+Candidates may take notes during the preparation time, either using paper or note-taking software.
 Candidates' examples should be appropriate and drawn from their own experience.
 During this portion of the Structured Interview, candidates should:

-• Be sure their responses relate directly to the dimension; if the response does not answer the question, the candidate's score will be lower;

-- Use responses that demonstrate their best achievement in the specific dimension-candidates should avoid responses that document themselves failing in that dimension; - Even when talking about a group project, make sure they emphasize what they did individually.
-Candidates should choose examples in which their role highlights their command of the dimension being assessed.
+- Be sure their responses relate directly to the dimension; if the response does not answer the question, the candidate's score will be lower; - Use responses that demonstrate their best achievement in the specific dimension-candidates should avoid responses that document themselves failing in that dimension; - Even when talking about a group project, make sure they emphasize what they did individually.
+Candidates should choose examples in which their role highlights their command of the dimension being assessed; - Put away or close note-taking materials at the end of this part; after the assessment, candidates must destroy any notes taken during this part of the interview.